Action of 18 October 1806: Battle

 On 18 October, Rainier was cruising in the Java Sea when he encountered and captured a small Dutch brig sailing from Bantam.
 From prisoners removed from this ship, Rainier learned that the Dutch frigate Phoenix was undergoing repairs at the small island of Onrust in the Thousand Islands.
 Deciding that Phoenix was lying in an exposed position and could be easily attacked, Rainier sailed Caroline towards Onrust, but was spotted in the passage between Middlebey and Amsterdam Islands by two small Dutch warships.
 Rainier attacked the small vessels, seizing the 14-gun brig Zeerop without a shot fired.
 The other vessel Zee-Ploeg escaped into shallow coastal waters, where the deeper drafted frigate could not follow.
 The delay allowed Phoenix to sail to Batavia ahead of Caroline's pursuit.

 As Caroline neared Batavia, Phoenix entered the well-defended harbour, making further pursuit impossible.
-However, Rainier then sighted a second frigate, lying at anchor in Batavia Roads, accompanied only by the 14-gun corvette William, the elusive brig Zee-Ploeg, and the 18-gun ship Patriot that belonged to the Dutch East India Company.
+However, Rainier then sighted a second frigate, lying at anchor in Batavia Roads, accompanied only by the 24-gun corvette William, the elusive brig Zee-Ploeg, and the 18-gun ship Patriot that formerly belonged to the Dutch East India Company.
 Prisoners from Zeerop identified this ship as the 36-gun Maria Riggersbergen under Captain Claas Jager.
 Although this force was significantly stronger than Caroline, and could call on the support of approximately 30 gunboats anchored closer inshore, Rainier immediately gave orders to advance on the Dutch frigate.
-In his preparations for battle, Rainier ordered that springs be placed on his anchor cables, giving his ship the ability to easily turn at anchor to face new threats once engaged with the Maria Riggersbergen.
+In his preparations for battle, Rainier ordered that springs be placed on his anchor cables, giving his ship the ability to easily turn at anchor to face new threats once engaged with Maria Riggersbergen.